Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation: Method

-Figure~\ref{fig:Figure1} shows our reconstructions with and without local consistency energy in a non-uniform and noisy input.
-It can be seen that our approach is dominated by isovalue constraints (decent reconstruction is also achieved without local consistency).
-Meanwhile, local consistency energy is beneficial for our method and improves the reconstruction quality.
+Local consistency constraints mainly act as a regularizer and do not dominate the optimization.
+Decent reconstructions can also be achieved without the local consistency energy.
+However, enforcing local consistency is beneficial for our method especially for noisy inputs.
+We will show that they improves the reconstruction quality both qualitatively and quantitatively in the experiments.